japanett/terapiaIC/README.md

 - mao cruzada = 3

 ## To do:
-- Clean code
+- Bug hunt
-- Refactor code (to use promises)
+- Optimize the code
-- Bug hunting

 ## Fix:
 - (Create user) Sending email even when the request response != 201